 Want to make a difference in the world?
-As an Ella volunteer, you can!
-All you need to do is take the first step.
+As a Community Visitors Scheme volunteer you can!
+Click here to find out more.

 About The Ella Centre

-Since that time, The Ella Centre has expanded its services and is now a major Inner West provider of services to the frail aged, people with a disability, and their carers.
-The Ella provides services to adults only, 18 and over in all it's services.
-The Ella Centre is committed to deliver quality services and meets the requirements of the NSW Disability Service Standards and the Commonwealth Home Care Standards.
+The Ella Centre has since expanded its services and is now a major Inner West registered NDIS provider of services to adults with disabilities or people who are aging, and their Carers, to connect with the community and lead full, happy lives.
+Services also include support for dementia, early onset dementia and ‘frail-aged’.
+The Ella is committed to deliver quality services and meets the requirements of the NSW Disability Service Standards and the Commonwealth Home Care Standards.